 And, largely due to EA’s inability — or perhaps reluctance — to change, it has journeyed through plenty of turbulence.
 In 2007, Gartner predicted that ”by 2012, 40 percent of enterprise architecture programs will be stopped,” only to state in 2015 that “70 percent of organizations are starting or restarting an EA program.”
 As these two very disparate quotes suggest, EA has recently gone through a period of great transition and change, and it was sorely needed.

-Significant lessons have been learned over last decade or so, but the primary takeaway is this: EA needed to change in order to remain relevant, and such change meant completely reevaluating EA so as it make it as beneficial to businesses as possible.
+Important lessons have been learned over the last decade or so, but the primary takeaway is this: EA needed to change to remain relevant, and such change meant completely reevaluating EA to make it as beneficial to businesses as possible.

 All EA programs are only as good as the data in the platform, hence why it is crucial this is highly automated and simple to operate manually.

 AI is a complicated subject, and that is partly because its parameters are in a constant state of flux.
 As technology advances, and as computers become more capable of understanding and subsequently learning, AI is revealing itself to have more and more applications across any number of business functions.

 In the context of EA, AI is showing particular promise across graph-based EA platforms, where data is, by default, in a structured format.
 AI allows enterprise architects to run automated — even self-learning — graph searches across many layers of different data sets, all interconnected on the same graph.

 Given the complexity of EA tools, their ever-expanding functional realms, and the nature of their use for analysis based on syndication of large data sets across different business realms, this is an area where AI will drive real results, delivering maintenance simplification and intelligent insight directly to appropriate stakeholders, all in a personalized way.